 Notre Dame has exceptional world-leading resources for graduate study in Italian.
 It also has an internationally recognized Italian Studies at Notre Dame program that sponsors a broad range of research activities.

 Please note that if you apply electronically either to the MA in Italian Studies or to the Ph.D. in Italian, there is no application fee to pay this year.
-To process the waiver please contact Ms Linda Rule (email@example.com / 574 631 6887).
+To process the waiver please contact Ms Linda Rule (firstname.lastname@example.org / 574 631 6887).
+The application deadline for fall admissions is January 8.

 If you have questions about the department, the Italian section, our graduate programs, the University of Notre Dame in general, or about the city of South Bend, please contact the Director of Graduate Studies, Italian: Professor Zyg Barański (email@example.com).